seanreed1111/sql-recipes/recipes.md

 | N      | 8     |
 +--------+-------+
 ```
-## Alternatively, put the MAXimum-count calculation in a subquery and combine the statements into one:
+## Alternatively, put the maximum-count calculation in a subquery and combine the statements into one:
 ```sql
 SELECT
     LEFT(name,1) AS letter,